heyjaywilson/peakfit/README.md

 | `npm run emojify` | adds emoji to the last commit |
 | `format` | runs swift format across all swift files |
 | `format-changes` | runs a script to only format swift files that have been touched |

----

-# The Future

-This is a future feature idea list

-- [ ] Archive a list
-- [ ] Duplicate a list
-- [ ] Figure out how to only animate when the view is exiting at the top